arifmahmudrana/py-scripts/README.md

 This will:
 - Expand the glob pattern (`a/*.txt`)
+- Process the first 5 files into `b/c/abc.txt` using `first_file` configuration
-- Split files into chunks of 5
+- Split remaining files into chunks of 5
-- Merge each chunk into a separate file (`b/c/abc1.txt`, `b/c/abc2.txt`, …)
+- Merge each chunk into separate files (`b/c/abc1.txt`, `b/c/abc2.txt`, …) using `rest_files` configuration
-- Apply first_prepend, prefix, join, suffix, and final_append formatting
+- Apply respective formatting for each group

 ---